rajeshXYZ/rackspace-how-to/content/managed-operations/publish-to-sitecore-cloud.md

 - Know how to log in to your Sitecore content management website.
 The instructions are found in the "Sitecore Cloud management site" section in [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/)

 - Familiarity with [Deploying to Sitecore Cloud using FTP](/how-to/deploy-to-sitecore-cloud-using-ftp/).
-If you content includes changes that are dependent on any custom code, deploy your updated code before publishing any new content.
+If your content includes changes that are dependent on any custom code, deploy your updated code before publishing any new content.

-### Publish to Sitecore Cloud
+### Publish to Sitecore

 1. Log in to your Sitecore content management site.

 2. In the Sitecore dashboard, click **Content Editor**.

-3. In the content editor, make any content changes that you wish to make.
+3. Click on the Publish tab found at the top of the toolbar.

-4. Click on the Publish tab found at the top of the toolbar.
-In the tab, click the **Publish** icon.
+4. In the tab, click the small arrow next to the word **Publish**.
+In the dropdown menu, select **Publish site**.

 5. Select **Publish Site** and select the publishing type.
 After you've selected the publishing type, click **Publish**.

-6. In the pop up box, check both **Restart the Sitecore Client** and **Restart the Sitecore Server**, then **click** the close button.
+6. After publishing is complete, check both **Restart the Sitecore Client** and **Restart the Sitecore Server**, then click **close**.